flaviostutz/spark-scala-jupyter/README.md

 # spark-scala-jupyter
 Jupyter notebook server prepared for running Spark with Scala kernels on a remote Spark master

+Refer to https://github.com/vegas-viz/Vegas on how to show graphs from Spark Dataframes.

 ## Usage

 * Create docker-compose.yml